c-ares/c-ares/INSTALL.md

 ============

-Current releases of c-ares introduce a CMake v3+ build system that has been tested on most platforms including Windows, Linux, FreeBSD, MacOS, AIX and Solaris.
+Current releases of c-ares introduce a CMake v3+ build system that has been tested on most platforms including Windows, Linux, FreeBSD, macOS, AIX and Solaris.

 In the most basic form, building with CMake might look like: